knative/docs/docs/install/Knative-with-Docker-for-Mac.md

   | sed 's/LoadBalancer/NodePort/' \
   | kubectl apply --filename -
 ```

+> **Note**: You can add `-l networking.knative.dev/certificate-provider!=cert-manager` to above `kubctl apply` command to
+> exclude Auto TLS related components if you don't need this feature.

 > Note: Unlike minikube, we're not changing the LoadBalancer to a NodePort here.
 > Docker for Mac will assign `localhost` as the host for that LoadBalancer,